dharmendragpt5/Lending-Club-Case-Study/README.md

 By avoiding this type of bad loans will reduced the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.

-Perform an analysis to understand the driving factors (or driver variables) behind loan default, i.e.the variables which are strong indicators of default.

 When a person applies for a loan, there are two types of decisions that could be taken by the company:

     1. Loan accepted: If the company approves the loan, there are 3 possible scenarios described below: